Diocese of Savannah: 1850 to 1870

 Pope Pius IX erected the Diocese of Savannah on July 19, 1850, from the Diocese of Charleston.
 The new diocese consisted of Georgia and the state of Florida, minus the Florida Panhandle region.
-Pius IX appointed Monsignor Francis Gartland from the Diocese of Philadelphia as the first bishop of the new diocese.
+Pius IX appointed Francis Gartland from the Diocese of Philadelphia as the first bishop of the new diocese.

 During Gartland's tenure, the Catholic population in the diocese doubled; more priests were added, including recruits from Ireland.
 He erected three new churches and enlarged the Cathedral of St. John the Baptist in Savannah, dedicating it in June 1853.
 Gartland also established an orphanage and several Catholic schools.
 Gartland died of yellow fever in 1854 while visiting the sick during an epidemic in Savannah.
 The post of bishop was vacant for the next three years.

 On January 9, 1857, Pius IX erected the Vicariate Apostolic of Florida and removed all of Florida from the Diocese of Savannah.
-At the same time, Pius IX named Monsignor John Barry as bishop of Savannah.
+At the same time, Pius IX named John Barry as bishop of Savannah.
 Barry also had a short tenure as bishop, dying in France in 1859.
-Pius IX appointed Bishop Augustin Vérot, then vicar apostolic of Florida, to be the next bishop of the Diocese of Savannah.
+Pius IX appointed Bishop Augustin Vérot, then vicar apostolic of Florida, to be the next bishop of Savannah.

-During the American Civil War, Vérot condemned the looting of the Catholic church at Amelia Island, Florida, by Union Army troops.
+During the American Civil War of the early 1860s, Vérot condemned the looting of St. Michael's Church at Amelia Island, Florida, by Union Army troops.
 He personally evacuated several Sisters of Mercy from Jacksonville, Florida, to Savannah through the battle zone in Georgia.
 After the war, Vérot published a pastoral letter urging Catholics in the diocese to "put away all prejudice ...against their former servants".
 He also advocated a national coordinator for evangelization among African-Americans, and brought in French sisters from LePuy, France, to work with them.